-- Description - this rare self-limiting condition is characterised by an acquired monocular (or asymmetrical binocular) fine, rapid nystagmus usually occurring within the first year of life (range: 3-18 months).
-The nystagmus may have vertical and torsional components and is frequently increased in amplitude on abduction.
-It usually resolves by about the fourth year of life.
+- This rare self-limiting condition involves an acquired monocular or asymmetrical fine, rapid nystagmus usually occurring within the first year of life.
+It usually resolves by the fourth year of life.
 It is often accompanied by head nodding and torticollis.
-All these signs disappear during sleep.
+All signs disappear during sleep.
 It is a benign condition, although space-occupying lesions (especially gliomas of the anterior visual pathway) can present in a similar way.

 - Latent nystagmus:

-- This bilateral jerk horizontal nystagmus only occurs if one eye is occluded (or has a reduction of light input by using a filter).
-The nystagmus is bilateral with the fast phase towards the uncovered eye.
+- This bilateral jerk horizontal nystagmus only manifests if one eye is occluded or partially occluded.
+The fast phase is towards the uncovered eye.
 It is associated with infantile esotropia.

 - See-saw nystagmus (of Maddox):

 - This pendular nystagmus is characterised by one eye rising and intorting as the other simultaneously lowers and extorts.
-It is classically seen with space-occupying lesions in the suprasellar region (when there will also often be a bitemporal hemianopia) but it is also associated with optic nerve hypoplasia and brain stem disease.
-It may be seen in patients with visual loss secondary to retinitis pigmentosa.
+It is classically seen with space-occupying lesions in the suprasellar region (there will also often be a bitemporal hemianopia).
+It is also associated with optic nerve hypoplasia, brain stem disease and retinitis pigmentosa.

 - Ataxic nystagmus:

-- Description - this is a rhythmic oscillation of the eye on abduction.
+- This is a rhythmic oscillation of the eye on abduction associated with internuclear ophthalmoplegia.

 Other acquired nystagmus

-- It may be elicited by caloric stimulation which is an attempt to discover the degree to which the vestibular system is responsive and also how symmetrical the responses are (ie between left and right):
+Vestibular nystagmus may be elicited by caloric stimulation in an attempt to discover the degree to which the vestibular system is responsive and symmetrical (this is a component of brain stem testing):